 Hudson's Golden Gem is perhaps the finest eating russet with crisp, breaking, sugary flesh and a distinct nutty flavor that resembles the Bosc pear.
 Hudson's Golden Gem was discovered among a dense group of bushes and trees in Oregon.
 Once discovered it was quickly introduced in 1931 by the Hudson Wholesale Nurseries.
 Fruit is conical, elongated, yellow russet.
 Quite disease resistant to apple scab and other common apple diseases.

-Almost all of our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
+||Certified Organic: Our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).

-Growing Considerations for Hudson's Golden Gem
+Growing Considerations for Hudsons Golden Gem Oregon 1920's

-Rootstock: Semi-dwarf MM 111
+Rootstock: MM 111 (Semi-dwarf)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

 Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
 Trees are shipped with your invoice and helpful planting directions

 .
 There is no minimum quantity required but shipping rate for an individual tree is expensive since UPS/Fed Ex charge a dimensional weight and an additional handling fee to ship a tree.
 You'll find it's cost effective to consider a handful of trees,vines or our helpful Tree Starter Kits